 This breed is prone to cardiomyopathy, as well as skin and dental concerns.

 More Cat Breeds and Further Research

-If you’re interested in similar cat breeds, check out:
+If you’re interested in other cat breeds with outgoing personalities or unusual fur, check out:

 Otherwise, take a look at all of our other cat breed profiles.

 Is it unethical to breed sphynx cats?

 There are some people, breeders, and animal organizations that feel the breeding of sphynx cats is unethical, due to the genetic mutation that causes them to be hairless.
 However, there is no true answer to this question, as it is a subject of debate and opinion.

 Some people think a hairless cat means an unhealthy cat, but as a general rule, sphynxes are as healthy as any other cat.
 They are prone to a few health conditions, however, including heart enlargement, skin problems, and dental disease.